fruityvince/Athena/README.md

 3. Create in this package any package you need with the name of a soft in lowercase (`standalone` is also natively supported). see `Athena.AtConstants` module for the currently supported softwares.
 4. In all of theses packages you need an `envs` and `processes` python packages.
 5. Add python module with the name of your env in the `envs` package to start.
 (If you want, also a `.png` file with the same name)
-6. In the `processes` package you are free to create any module you whant to write your processes. (e.g. Animation, Pipeline, Texturing or whatever you want.)
+6. In the `processes` package you are free to create any module you want to write your processes. (e.g. Animation, Pipeline, Texturing or whatever you want.)

 You should have something like:
 ```